mariohamann/storyblok-astro-live-preview-demo/README.md

 -   **Preview `eventsManager`**: Manages the communication between the Storyblok editor and the preview iframe.
 It listens for messages from Storyblok and forwards them to the iframe, and vice versa.
 -   **Source `eventsManager`**: Overrides the default message routing to ensure that messages from the Storyblok editor are correctly received and handled within the source environment.

-### 4. Role of the `iFrameManager` in Preview and Source
+### 4. Role of the `iFrameManager` in Preview

--   **Preview `iFrameManager`**: Responsible for creating and managing iframes in the preview environment.
-It handles the loading of new content and the transition between old and new iframes, maintaining the user's scroll position.
+-   **Preview `iFrameManager`**: Responsible for initializing and updating iframes in the preview environment.
+It uses [iframe-swapper](https://www.npmjs.com/package/iframe-swapper), which handles the transition between old and new iframes and maintains the user's scroll position.
--   **Source `iFrameManager`**: Manages events related to the iframe in the source environment, particularly signaling when an iframe is fully loaded and ready to display updated content.